brucou/react-state-driven/README.md

 implementation.

 To that purpose, our recommended approach is to use a mixed (gray-box testing) approach, which :
-- black-box test extensively the state machine
+- black-box tests extensively the state machine
-- black-box test thoroughly the component
+- black-box tests thoroughly the component

+That way, a change in implementation with constant semantics, should lead to only minimal changes in the tests.

 ## Testing the state machine
 The state machine encodes the behaviour of the component.
 It results from this that a change in